Authors and Theorists

 Photograph ©Bettina von Zwehl.

-Born in Indiana in 1952, Grosz studied Politics and Psychology at the University of California, Berkeley.
-He later studied Philosophy, Politics and Economics at the University of Oxford.
-He first entered psychoanalysis in the United States, then later began his training analysis in London with Amadeo Limentani.
-His clinical approach has also been shaped by his engagement with – amongst others – Hanna Segal, Ignês Sodré, and Anne-Marie Sandler.
-He is a training and supervising analyst in the British Psychoanalytical Society.
+Born in Indiana in 1952, Grosz studied Politics and Psychology at the University of California, Berkeley, and later read Philosophy, Politics and Economics at the University of Oxford.
+He first entered psychoanalysis in the United States before beginning his training analysis in London with Amadeo Limentani.
+His clinical approach has been shaped by Hanna Segal, Ignês Sodré, Anne-Marie Sandler and others.
+He is a training and supervising analyst of the British Psychoanalytical Society.

 Click here to find out more about Stephen Grosz and The Examined Life